 About this position: heads the Planning and Grants Management Division, which writes the grant applications, action plans, citizen participation plans and performance reports required for all the department’s federally funded grants.

-Sarah Labowitz is a former policy advisor in human rights and cyber issues for the U.S. Department of State, and co-founder and former co-director of the NYU Stern Center for Business and Human Rights.
+Sarah Labowitz heads the Department’s communications and public policy functions.
+She is a former policy advisor in human rights and cyber issues for the U.S. Department of State, and co-founder and former co-director of the NYU Stern Center for Business and Human Rights.
 Most recently, she was interim director of Houston Rising, where she focused on ensuring equity in disaster recovery efforts.
 Sarah has a master’s in law and diplomacy from Tufts University and a bachelor’s in history from Grinnell College.
-Her awards include the Daily Point of Light Award, U.S. Department of State Superior Honor Award, and Forbes “30 under 30” for Law and Policy.